 A colonoscopy looks at the whole of the inside of the large bowel.

-A doctor or nurse (colonoscopist) uses a flexible tube called a colonoscope.
+A doctor or nurse (endoscopist) uses a flexible tube called a colonoscope.
 The tube has a small light and camera at one end.
-The colonoscopist puts the tube into your back passage and passes it along the bowel.
+The endoscopist puts the tube into your back passage and passes it along the bowel.
 They can see pictures of the inside of your bowel on a TV monitor.

 Why you might have this test

-There are a number of reasons why you may need a colonoscopy.
-These include:
+Some of the reasons why you may need a colonoscopy are:

 - to help find the cause of bowel symptoms